Guest post by: Peggy Emch

 - To help educate customers about specific products.

-- To establish company representatives as authorities in the field in order to build a strong reputation.
+- To establish company representatives as authorities in the field to build a strong reputation.

-- To offer a community for customers to participate in.
+- To offer a community for customers to take part in.

 All of these examples are ideal ways for a company to develop trust with customers.

 Reaching out, becoming an authority, and proving your knowledge gives you an edge over the competition.
 When customers benefit from your wealth of knowledge, they will remember you, bookmark you, refer you, and eventually buy your product.

 For those of us stuck with the task of writing on such a topic – which often includes the business owner – how can we keep the blog post ideas flowing week after week?

 Coming Up With Good Blog Post Ideas

 I have been charged with the task of keeping one of these blogs over the last couple of years and have put together a checklist for story ideas which helps me to come up with new ideas on a regular basis:

 Research news relevant to the topic and report it or, more interestingly, critique it and look at it.